Tron0/AkladellWebsite/rules.md

 than others.
 They are able to discover secret and hidden doors on a 1-4 on 1d6.

-**Alertness:** A party containing a Barbarian is unlikely to be surprised, with only a 1-in-6 chance under normal circumstances.
-Or +1 if surprise is more likely than 2-in-6.
+**Alertness:** A Barbarian is unlikely to be surprised, with only a 1-in-6 chance under normal circumstances.
+Or +1 if surprise if the chance of surprise more likely than 2-in-6.

 **Savage Blows:** Barbarians gain an extra +2 to all damage rolls made in melee combat.